-Why can we say that a regression coefficient is significant?
-What does it mean to say this?
+What does it mean to say "statistically significant" referring to the outcome of a linear regression?
 When is it reasonable to say this?
 When is it confusing?

 Why can we report that a 95% confidence interval contains some set of plausible values for a quantity of interest?
 When would we mislead ourselves and others with such claims?